ecmwf/polytope/docs/Service/Features/vertical_profile.md

 ## Required Fields

-For a vertical profile three fields are required within the `feature` dictionary
+For a vertical profile two fields are required within the `feature` dictionary

 * `type`
 * `points`
-* `axes`

 For a vertical profile `type` must be `verticalprofile`.

 `points` must be a nested list with two points corresponding to a latitude and a longitude.

-The dimension along which we take the vertical profile is `axes`.
-The only supported axis is currently `levelist`.

 ## Optional Fields